localytics/localytics-roku/README.md

 Localytics library is contained in source/localytics/localytics.brs

-`'Create new Localytics instance on globalAA using your AppKey`
+`'Create new Localytics instance on globalAA using your AppKey. optional_session_timeout_in_seconds defaults to 1800 seconds.`

 `m.LL = LL_Create("xxxxxxxxx-xxxxxxxxxxxxx-xxxxxxxx-xxxxxxxxxxxxxx", optional_session_timeout_in_seconds)`